Creative vintage wig hair color in the 1950s and 1960s included blue, purple, and aqua!

 We forget that sometimes.
 Blue hair, pink hair, lavender hair, aqua hair…They were all represented in the 1950s and 1960s.

-The prim and proper ideal of the 1950s had nothing to do with being a fuddy-duddy.
+The prim and proper ideal of the Atomic Era had nothing to do with being a fuddy-duddy.
 Those ladies were having F-U-N. They bought bright colored couches in teal, yellow, and pink.
 They painted their kitchens in all kinds of crazy colors.
 The 1950s and 1960s were all about color and that included their hair!

 Every season today in fashion and design seems to have a new color palette.
 It changes even faster now than it ever did, but back in the mid-20th century, trends changed a little slower.